finos/symphony-bdk-java/README.md

 In order to avoid writing complex regular expression when specifying the command pattern, the developer can also use ```CommandMatcherBuilder```.

-For example, the following pattern...
+For example, the following pattern:

 ```java
   Pattern